clindsey/Backbone.Create/README.md

 Backbone.Create
 ===============

-A Backbone.js-based framework for CreateJS canvas projects
+A Backbone.js-based framework for CreateJS canvas projects.
+Built on top of [Brunch](http://brunch.io) for assembly.

 TODO:  Write docs, unit-tests and more feature-complete framework